sarah7sami/101334588_comp3123_labtest2/README.md

 # 101334588_comp3123_labtest2
-React Weather App for Lab Test 2
+React Weather App - Uses API to Fetch Current Weather in Toronto, Seoul or Paris Depending on Your Choice!